cabforum/smime/SBR.md

 d. `basicConstraints` (optional)

+   This extension MAY be present.
 The `cA` field SHALL NOT be true. `pathLenConstraint` field SHALL NOT be present.

 e. `keyUsage` (SHALL be present)